saurav3199/CTF-writeups/PoseidonCTF/README.md

 >> 4*p**3 -(2**256-4+x)*p*p +p
 >> (4*p - 2**256 -4 + x )p*p +p > 0
 ```
-P is a 1024 bit modulus so its greater that 2^256 and for x refer [Prime gaps](https://en.wikipedia.org/wiki/Prime_gap) : which tells that x is around 1000 only.
+P is a 1024 bit modulus so its greater than 2^256 and for x refer [Prime gaps](https://en.wikipedia.org/wiki/Prime_gap) : which tells that x is around 1000 only.

 So lets script it :